sourcefuse/loopback4-microservice-catalog/services/feature-toggle-service/README.md

 ### Service Setup

 - Create a new Loopback4 Application (If you don't have one already) lb4 testapp
-- Install the notification service npm i @sourceloop/feature-toggle-service
+- Install the service - npm i @sourceloop/feature-toggle-service
 - Set up the [environment variables](#environment-variables)
 - Run the [migrations](#migrations). (this will create the features at system, tenant and user level and their strategies)
 - Add the `FeatureToggleServiceComponent` to your Loopback4 Application (in `application.ts`).